 In this article, I want to look at some project management uniqueness in organisations the way Project Management Professional sees it.

-There are questions that you are going to see in exams that has to do with your understanding of what project management really is.
+There are questions that you are going to see in exams that have to do with your understanding of what project management really is.
 I want to explain it in this article in a way that you will even dream about them.

 A Project is considered a temporary endeavour that is undertaken to create a unique, product, service or result.